 For related publications, please see the ANT publications web page.

-See also the see the ANT distribution web page.
+See also the ANT software web page.